 Avoid the crowds and visit a New York museum in the evening.
 Some are free, others have a small cost.

-The Museum of Modern Art is open late every Friday until 9 pm.
-Free entry starts at 5:30 pm.
+The Museum of Modern Art is open late every Saturday until 7 pm.

 The Whitney Museum of American Art is open until 10 pm on Friday evenings.
 Better still, it is free to enter from 7 pm to 9:30 pm.

 The Rubin Museum of Art's K2 parties takes place every Friday night until 10 pm.
 Admission is free, and food and drinks for purchase are available.